photo by Peyton Rainey Photography

 photo by Autumn Nicole Photography

-If you’ve decided to postpone a reception until a later date, you might want to opt for something a little less “traditional” while you’re at it.
-Guests love a good dinner party, and it’s a brilliant way to host a more intimate gathering with your closest loved ones at a later date.
-Plus, if you had already booked a catering team they will likely let you roll over your deposits for the dinner party!
+If you’ve made the difficult decision to postpone your reception until a later date, you can opt for something a little less “traditional” while you’re at it.
+Guests love a good dinner party and it’s a brilliant way to host a more intimate gathering with your closest loved ones at a later date.
+Plus, if you’ve already booked a catering team, they will likely let you roll over your deposits to host a dinner party!

-If you’re still celebrating your big day at home, we encourage you to take advantage of the time and create and extra-special sweetheart table scape that will have your forgetting you’re even in your own house!
-Order-in a fancy meal, get some flowers (many florist are even offering discounted bouquets right now, and don’t forget the cake!
+Stay at home orders don’t have to dampen your spirits.
+We encourage you to take advantage of the time to create an extra-special sweetheart tablescape that will have you forgetting you’re even in your own house!
+Order-in a fancy meal—or make one yourself—get a beautiful flower arrangement from a florist, and don’t forget the cake!

 Handwritten letters will never go out of style.
-If your loved ones are far away, consider asking your special people to send you letters to read on the morning of your original wedding date.
+If your loved ones are far away, consider asking them to send letters to read on the morning of your original wedding date.
 Not only will these make you cry, laugh, and everything in between, but they will be an extra sentimental keepsake to hold on to forever.
 You will feel all the love and well-wishes in the world rather than feeling canceled.

 photo by Maggie Grace Photography

 Have you heard of the app Houseparty?
-It’s a way for you to get together virtually with your friends (and it even has games like trivia and heads up!).
+It’s a way for you to get together virtually with your friends— it even has games like trivia and heads up.
 In addition to the pre-loaded games, have your friends come up with some newlywed questions and games to be interactive with your guests.
 Celebrate your love and make it fun—playing games in your pjs with your friends and the new spouse is a lot of fun.